github/docs/content/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue.md

 You can link an issue to a pull request {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.20" %}manually or {% endif %}using a supported keyword in the pull request description.

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.18" %}
-When you link a pull request to the issue the pull request addresses, collaborators can see that someone is working on the issue. {% if currentVersion ver_lt "enterprise-server@2.21" %}If the pull request and the issue are in different repositories, {{ site.data.variables.product.product_name }} will display the link after the pull request is merged, if the person who merges the pull request also has permission to close the issue.{% endif %}{% endif %}
+When you link a pull request to the issue the pull request addresses, collaborators can see that someone is working on the issue. {% if currentVersion ver_lt "enterprise-server@2.21" %}If the pull request and the issue are in different repositories, {% data variables.product.product_name %} will display the link after the pull request is merged, if the person who merges the pull request also has permission to close the issue.{% endif %}{% endif %}

 When you merge a linked pull request into the default branch of a repository, its linked issue is automatically closed.
 For more information about the default branch, see "[Setting the default branch](/github/administering-a-repository/setting-the-default-branch)."